alex-h-stone/spring-boot-microservice-reference/README.md

 #### Unit tests

-See JUnit tests in java which do not have the annotation `@Tag("integration")` or extend `BaseIntegrationTest`
+See JUnit tests in java which do not have the annotation `@Tag("integration")` or extend `BaseIntegrationTest` The same JUnit tag allows us to execute integration tests and unit tests separately if needed.

 ---

 #### Integration tests

-For examples of integration tests utilising WireMock and de.flapdoodle embedded MongoDB see any JUnit test which either extends `BaseIntegrationTest` or has the JUnit annotation `@Tag("integration")`.
+For examples of integration tests utilising WireMock and `de.flapdoodle` embedded MongoDB see any JUnit test which either extends `BaseIntegrationTest` or has the JUnit annotation `@Tag("integration")`.

 ---